Hope (1797 EIC ship): EIC voyage #7 (1811–1812)

 Hope sailed from Portsmouth on 11 March 1811, bound for Madras and China.
 She was at Madras on 27 July, Penang on 18 September; she arrived at Whampoa on 1 January 1812.
 Homeward bound, she crossed the Second Bar on 11 February, reached St Helena on 23 May, and arrived at the Downs on 22 July.

 EIC voyage #8 (1813–1814)

 Hope sailed from Torbay on 23 March 1813, bound for China.
 She reached Simons Bay on 15 June, and arrived at Whampoa on 6 September.
 Homeward bound, she crossed the Second Bar on 5 January 1814, reached St Helena on 26 May, and arrived at the Downs on 7 August.

 EIC voyage #9 (1815–1816)

 Captain Pendergrass sailed from the Downs on 3 April 1815, bound for China.
 Hope reached Whampoa on 13 September.
 Homeward bound, she crossed the Second Bar on 14 November, reached St Helena on 2 March 1816, and arrived in the Downs on 29 April.

+When Hope arrived back at London she discharged her crew, including her Chinese sailors hired in Canton. repatriated 26 to Canton, together with 354 others, leaving the Downs on 20 July 1816.